orend/register/register.md

 Fat Model
 --------------
 The logic in this controller is pretty simple, but it's still too much for a controller and should be extracted out.
 But where to?
-The word 'user' that can be found in almost every line here might suggest that we push it to the ```User``` model.
+The word 'user' that can be found in almost every line here might suggest that we should push it to the ```User``` model.
 Let's try this:

 ```ruby
 class EmailListController < ApplicationController